amruthaduvvuri/API_Learning/README.md

 - ✅ 24-hour high & low
 - ✅ 24-hour price change %
 - ✅ Market trend indicator (📈 rising / 📉 falling / stable)

+**Day 4 Project**

+Currency-Based Product Price Converter

+Today I built a small project using two interconnected APIs.

+✅ What it does:
+- User enters a product name and a currency (INR, EUR, JPY, etc.)
+- API 1 → Fetches product details and price (USD) from FakeStore API
+- API 2 → Converts the USD price into the selected currency using ExchangeRate API
+- Displays the final converted price to the user

 More learning updates coming soon ✅